fusionet24/DailyDatabricks/tips/workspace-conf.md

-# Workspace Conf API
+# Databricks Workspace Conf API

 ## Introduction
 Databricks has an api that allows you to configure your workspace features.
+So that you don't have to login into your workspace admin control panel and manually edit them.

 Sadly these properties appear to not be documented anywhere offically.

 Below is my rough  mapping out of these features, along with how to use this API called Workspace-conf.
 Please do feel free to add to the list.